Pocketbook (application): Features

-The app syncs with the bank account of users and organizes spending into different categories.
-Users of the app can be reminded of bill payments, analyse spending and set spending limits.
+The app synced with the bank account of users and would organize spending into different categories.
+Users could also be reminded of bill payments, analyse spending and set spending limits.
 They can also be alerted of fraudulent transactions and deductions.
-The app employs security measures like end to end encryption, CloudFlare protection, fraud detection, identity protection etc. Pocketbook is available via web and mobile version.
+The app employs security measures like end to end encryption, CloudFlare protection, fraud detection, identity protection etc. Pocketbook was available via web and mobile version.